ivan-instaffo/python-ai/README.md

 ## Scenario

-Your team needs a microservice that summarizes interview feedback.
-Your service will receive a short interview transcript and based on it, it is expected to return:
+Your team needs a microservice that summarizes interview transcripts.
+Your service receives an interview transcript that it needs to analyze & assess, and it is expected to return:

 - A concise summary
 - Matching Tags